rakshittttt/EmergencyPay/replit.md

 EmergencyPay is a React-based web application simulating an offline payment system that works during UPI outages in India.
 The system provides both merchant and customer interfaces with offline transaction capabilities using simulated Bluetooth Low Energy for device-to-device payments.

+**IMPORTANT: Backend has been converted to Flask (Python) instead of Express.js (Node.js).
+The application now uses a Flask server with SQLite database.**

 ## User Preferences

 Preferred communication style: Simple, everyday language.